Large deviations principle for sub-Riemannian random walks: Introduction

-In \cite{BaldiCaramellino1999}, Baldi and Caramellino study LDPs on nilpotent Lie groups.
-In that paper the authors use the fact that such a group can be identified with a Euclidean space to describe the random walks as an end point process of solutions to stochastic differential equations.
-LDPs for hypoelliptic diffusions in $\R^n$ that are solutions of SDEs are well-known due to work by Azencott \cite{Azencott1980}.
-This approach is a natural application of classical LDP results to spaces like nilpotent Lie groups that can be identified with Euclidean space; however, it cannot be used for more general geometric structures.
-We also note that a consequence of this approach is that it leaves $G$ equipped with the Euclidean topology.
-This is a significant difference when one looks at the group equipped with a Riemannian or sub-Riemannian distance, as it should be the metric structure that determines the rate functions for the LDP.
-That being said, standard LDP comparison techniques show that the LDPs proved in the present paper retrieve the results considered in \cite{BaldiCaramellino1999} when making the same assumptions; see Remark \ref{r.compareBC}.
-Significantly, the approach of the present paper shows that the infimum is achieved specifically on horizontal paths, clearly tying the rate function to the underlying natural geometry of the space.
+In \cite{BaldiCaramellino1999} the authors use the fact that these groups can be identified with Euclidean spaces to describe the random walks as an end point process of solutions to stochastic differential equations.
+As mentioned earlier, LDPs for hypoelliptic diffusions in $\R^n$ that are solutions of SDEs are well-known due to work by Azencott \cite{Azencott1980}.
+This approach is a natural application of classical LDP results to spaces like nilpotent Lie groups identified with Euclidean space; however, it cannot be used for more general geometric structures.
+We also note that as a consequence of this approach the group $G$ is equipped with the Euclidean metric structure.
+There is a significant difference when one looks at the group equipped with a Riemannian or sub-Riemannian distance, as it should be the metric structure that determines the rate functions for the LDP, as we show in the case of homogeneous Carnot groups.
+Working instead in the tangent space as in the present paper offers the potential to generalize to other sub-Riemannian manifolds.

 Our paper is organized as follows.
 In Section~\ref{s.background} we provide the terminology needed to state and prove Theorem~\ref{t.main} precisely, and in Section~\ref{s.LDP} we prove Theorem~\ref{t.main}.
-Note that it is only in the arguments of Section~\ref{ss.approx}, where we show we have exponentially good approximations of the walk, that we require the additional assumptions (sub-Gaussian or bounded) on the distribution.
+Note that it is only the arguments of Section~\ref{ss.approx}, where we show we have exponentially good approximations of the walk, that require the additional assumptions (sub-Gaussian or Gaussian or bounded) on the distribution.